PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

 such as non-consecutive wires ``0``, ``4``, ``7``, ``12``, the :meth:`pennylane.Device.define_wire_map` method
 has to be overwritten accordingly.

-The ``device_wires`` can then be further processed, for example by extracting the actual labels as a tuple, list or array, or by getting the number of wires:
+The ``device_wires`` can then be further processed, for example, by extracting the actual labels as a tuple, list or array, or by getting the number of wires:

 .. code-block:: python